The mainstay of EB care is daily, meticulous skin and wound care.

 Precautions for alginate AG dressings: There are many unanswered questions about the safety using silver products long term.
 Until clinical trials are conducted that prove these products are safe to use on a regular long-term basis, individuals should use the products cautiously and for limited periods of time.

-Here are some alginate and alginate AG dressings MPCS can provide:
+Here are some alginate and alginate AG dressings AHPCS can provide:

 - Melgisorb (Molnlycke)